Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

 ```

 {% hint style="warning" %}
-Replace the COMPANY\_ORG\_ID with your company's Adobe organization ID and CONFIG\_ID with the Experience Platform configuration identifier for your schema and dataset.
+Replace the COMPANY\_ORG\_ID with your company's Adobe organization ID and CONFIG\_ID with the Experience Edge configuration identifier created in the [Create an Experience Edge configuration ID](../experience-platform-setup#create-an-experience-edge-configuration-id) step.
+The configuration ID can be found on top of the page in the Edge Configuration page in Experience Platform Launch UI.
 {% endhint %}

 ### Register the extension

 The `registerExtension()` API registers the Experience Platform extension with the Mobile Core extension.
-This API allows the extension to send and receive events to and from the Experience Platform Mobile SDK.
+This API allows you to start sending and receiving events to and from the Experience Platform Mobile SDK.

 {% tabs %}
 {% tab title="Android" %}